This site may contain affiliate links for which a small commission is received.

 Backgrounds for Infographics

-Say you need an infographic; because infographics are data-driven messages I’d keep the background simple and unobtrusive.
-Here, like with a background above the fold, you want it to focus the reader on the infographic data.
-Notice, in this I use very plain color backgrounds so the data is what catches your eye.
-You can make the top more complex where the Infographic title resides, but still, this background is colored, shaded or two-toned.
+Infographics are popular choice in specific situations, because infographics are data-driven messages.
+When using an infographic, I recommend keeping the background simple and unobtrusive.
+Here, similar to background banners used above the fold, you want it to focus the reader on the information.
+Notice, in this I use very plain color backgrounds so the data is what catches the eye.
+It can be more complex where the Infographic title resides, but still, this background is colored, shaded or two-toned.

 Background Gradients and Abstracts